auth0/docs/articles/flows/guides/mobile-login-flow/implement-mobile-login-flow.md

 ## Prerequisites

-This tutorial can be used to add login to your mobile app or to call an API from your mobile app.
+This tutorial can be used to add login to your native/mobile app or to call an API from your native/mobile app.

 **Before beginning this tutorial:**